CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

    }
 ```

-This setting is usefull if you need to limit number of running processes according to the maximum connections limit of your MySQL or PostgreSQL database.
+This setting is usefull if you need to limit the number of running processes according to the maximum connections limit of your MySQL or PostgreSQL database.

-By default, `pm.max_children` is set to *10*.
+By default, `pm.max_children` is set to **10**.

 ### Execute a custom script after the deploy